-Hydraulic limitations that determine how much hydraulic power is available for lifting.
+Hydraulic limitations determine how much hydraulic power is available for lifting.
 The lift chart will show an asterisk next to any listed capacity that is “hydraulic limited.”
-Allowable maximum according to ISO standard is 87% of the excavator’s hydraulic lift capacity.
+The allowable maximum according to ISO standard is 87% of the excavator’s hydraulic lift capacity.

 - Tipping limitations identify the machine’s stability threshold.
 Pushed beyond this point, the machine itself may lift off the ground while lifting a load.
 Capacities listed without an asterisk are considered “tipping limited” and never more than 75% of the excavator’s tipping load capacity.

-Lift point is not the distance between the ground and the load to be lifted, it is the distance between the ground and the bucket pin.
+The lift point is not the distance between the ground and the load to be lifted, it is the distance between the ground and the bucket pin.
 Or from the below-ground starting point, if that’s the case.
-So to figure the lift point height, you must consider the length of the lifting device, the height of whatever is being lifted, and the elevation of the load’s destination – say, a transport trailer.
+So to figure the lift point height, you must consider the length of the lifting device, the height of whatever is being lifted, and the elevation of the load’s destination – say a transport trailer.

 You also need to consider lifting radius, as measured from the swing point’s centerline.
 This will vary if the load is being lifted straight to the side or over the top of the machine.
 Using outriggers or a dozer blade also affects lifting radius depending on position during lifting.